 Thinking of planning your own trip to Iceland?
 Here are a few tips:

-How to get there: Iceland is just a 4-hour flight from the East Coast of the US, or about 3 hours from the UK.
+How to get to Iceland: Iceland is just a 4- or 5-hour flight from the East Coast of the US, or about 3 hours from the UK.
 There are multiple airlines that fly there, with Iceland Air and WOW being two of the most popular (and often the most affordable).

-Where to stay: Reykjavik is a great base, especially in the winter months since most tours start and end there.
+Where to stay in Iceland: Reykjavik is a great base, especially in the winter months since most tours start and end there.
 I recommend the for both location and coziness (, having a small kitchen helps cut down on food costs!).

 Book your accommodation in Iceland:

-What to pack: Essentials include and , warm socks like , a waterproof outer layer (I like my ), and some .
+What to pack for Iceland: Essentials for winter include and , warm socks like , a waterproof outer layer (I like my ), and some .
 (And I recommend most of these no matter what season you're visiting!)

 Check out my complete Iceland packing list for more suggestions!